 Through an innovative platform, health workers in Rwanda and Zambia have the tools to make informed decisions about health programs, match supply with demand, and monitor and fix potential disruptions during this critical period.
 The platform is a collaboration between the between the Global Fund, Zenysis Technologies and the ministries of health.

 Under the World Health Organization’s leadership, the Global Fund is using its experience working with partners and governments in more than 100 countries to coordinate our response on a massive global scale.
-The Global Fund’s response to the pandemic makes available up to US$1 billion through the COVID-19 Response Mechanism and grant flexibilities.
+The Global Fund’s response to the pandemic makes available more than US$1 billion through our COVID-19 Response Mechanism and grant flexibilities.